-- Percentage of participant households in which women are in charge of taking decisions regarding basic supply services (choosing company, tariff, contract conditions, etcetera). - Percentage of participant households in which energy bills are addressed to women. - Percentage of participant households in which women are in charge of paying energy bills.
+- Percentage of participant households in which women are in charge of taking decisions regarding basic supply services (choosing company, tariff, selecting contract conditions, etcetera). - Percentage of participant households in which energy bills are addressed to women (identified using the contract-holder's gender). - Percentage of participant households in which women are in charge of paying energy bills; meaning they are responsible of paying companies whether or not they are the contract holder.